jjohare/minimoonoir/docs/features/icon-integration-guide.md

 ## Overview

-Lucide Icons is now integrated into Fairfield Nostr.
+Lucide Icons is now integrated into Nostr-BBS Nostr.
 This guide shows how to use icons throughout the application.

 ## Installation